nateha1984/vds-tech-assessment/README.md

 This is a simple API for accessing information about the town of Heidenheim an der Brenz in southern Germany.
 This API was built as part of a technical assessment of Nate Hall's software engineering skills.

 ## Running the application
-To build the project from the root directory:
+To build the project from the root directory (JRE 11 required):

 ```bash
 ./gradlew bootRun